Aranis324/osticket-prereqs/README.md

 <img src="https://github.com/Aranis324/osticket-prereqs/assets/163223660/360ffbce-36a5-4249-af2b-76072c874394"/>
 </p>
 <p>
 Once you have evertyhing above set up, we need to install software to help us run osTicket.
 Up in the prerequisites are all the instalation files requried for this process, of which our first batch of installation will be PHP Manager for IIS and the Rewrite Module.
-Noting fancy or specific to download these, so once thats done we can move on to the next step. in your C Drive, create a directory called C:\PHP and then download the following https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view?usp=share_link
+Noting fancy or specific to download these, so once thats done we can move on to the next step.
+In your C Drive, create a directory called C:\PHP and then download the following https://drive.google.com/file/d/1snNMtLdCOpMtkCyD4mvl9yOOmvVIp9fP/view?usp=share_link

 Take this zip file and extract the content into C:\PHP.
 If it ask you to trust the zip file, choose to keep anyway and continue onward, downloading VC_redist.x86.exe and MySQL.
 A note for SQL, make sure you follow these steps: Typical Setup ->